BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/tutorials/lor.md

 > Do note that `GameName` and `TagLine` are nullable!
 Not every player has them
 > set for the game.

-The precreding string in the console is generated with the `PrettyPrinter` class provided by `RiotBlossom.Core`.
+The preceding string in the console is generated with the `PrettyPrinter` class provided by `RiotBlossom.Core`.
 This makes it totes friendly and easier for reading data objects from the console!